barahona-research-group/hcga/README.md

 If you are interested in trying our other packages, see the below list:
 * [GDR](https://github.com/barahona-research-group/GDR) : Graph diffusion reclassification.
 A methodology for node classification using graph semi-supervised learning.
 * [MSC](https://github.com/barahona-research-group/MultiscaleCentrality) : MultiScale Centrality: A scale dependent metric of node centrality.
+* [hcga](https://github.com/barahona-research-group/hcga) : Highly comparative graph analysis.
+A graph analysis toolbox that performs massive feature extraction from a set of graphs, and applies supervised classification methods.